salbonico/BeerBuddy-CLI/README.md

 # BeerBuddy::CLI

 Imagine, a buddy that always knows the best beers and where to get them, wherever you happen to be.
-Now imagine he's a Ruby Gem.
+Now imagine it's a Ruby Gem.

 BeerBuddy pulls from the fine work being done over at TapHunter.com.